arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 }
 ```

 The first step is done!
-Thanks to those static validators, we apply domain validation on command properties to ensure we can instantiate domain objects like value objects and aggregate.
-But domain validation only works with a single account because account aggregate only represents the account of a single user.
+Thanks to those static validators, we apply domain validation on command properties to ensure we can instantiate domain objects.
+But domain validation only works with a single account because the account aggregate only represents the account of a single user.
 For instance, an account cannot validate if a username is unique because it needs to be aware of the rest of the created account.

-We cannot use the static validators We cannot validate if a username is already used by another user thanks to static validators because those constraints cannot have dependencies.

 To check if a username is used by another user we will need to ask the repository if an account already exists with the given username.
 That’s why we will need to create a custom validation constraint because those constraints are declared as services and they can depend on other application services.